CITS-DT: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

 CITS-TV began broadcasting its digital signal on UHF channel 35 in January 2008.
-CITS shut down is analogue signal, over UHF channel 36, on August 31, 2011, the official date in which Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts; The station relocated its digital signal from its pre-transition UHF channel 35 to its former analogue-era UHF channel 36 for post-transition operations.
-CITS and its digital rebroadcast transmitters switched to digital as follows: Ottawa repeater CITS-DT-1's digital signal remained on its pre-transition UHF channel 42, remapping to virtual channel 42.1 via PSIP; while London repeater CITS-DT-2's digital signal remained on UHF channel 14, remapping to virtual channel 14.1 via PSIP.
+CITS shut down its analog signal, over UHF channel 36, on August 31, 2011, the official date on which Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts; The station relocated its digital signal from its pre-transition UHF channel 35 to its former analog-era UHF channel 36 for post-transition operations.
+CITS and its digital rebroadcast transmitters switched to digital as follows: Ottawa repeater CITS-DT-1's digital signal remained on its pre-transition UHF channel 42, remapping to virtual channel 42.1; while London repeater CITS-DT-2's digital signal remained on UHF channel 14, remapping to virtual channel 14.1.

 Spectrum reallocation

 As part of the joint effort between the United States and Canada to repurpose the 600 MHz band, CITS-DT was required to change its broadcast frequencies in all three markets that it serves.
 On July 29, 2019, the Hamilton transmitter (CITS-DT) moved from UHF 36 to UHF 14, while the London transmitter (CITS-DT-2) moved from UHF 14 to UHF 19.
 On May 25, 2020, the Ottawa transmitter (CITS-DT-1) moved from UHF 42 to UHF 15.
-In all three cases, the PSIP virtual channel is identical to the physical channel, appended with the .1 decimal.
+In all three cases, the virtual channel is identical to the physical channel, appended with the .1 decimal.